panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 ## 4. Summary

-`useRef()` is the hook that let's you do 2 things: store mutable values that keep between renderings, as well access DOM elements.
+`useRef()` hook can do 2 things: store mutable values that persist between renderings, as well access DOM elements.

+Calling `const reference = useRef(initialValue)` with the initial value returns a special object named reference.
+The reference object has a property `current`: you can use this property to access the reference value `reference.current`, or update the reference `reference.current = newValue`.

+Between the component re-renderings, the value of the reference is persistent.

+References can also be used to access DOM elements.
+To do so assign the reference to `ref` attribute of the element you'd like to have access to: `<div ref={reference}>Element</div>`.
+Then you can access the element by reading `reference.current`.

+Want to improve you React knowledge further?
+Follow [A Simple Explanation of React.useEffect()](/react-useeffect-explanation/).

+*Challenge: write a custom hook that works as `useEffect()`, only that it doesn't invoke the callback after initial rendering (Hint: you need to use `useRef()`).
+Share your solution in a comment below!*